-- SEVP recently modified the exemption made for nonimmigrant students on F-1 and M-1 visas. - The order forces students to take in-person classes during a pandemic solely to keep their legal visa status, risking their lives and the lives in their community. - This ruling completely disregards the structure of PhD programs and the effect on scientific research. - Students in their first years have to pursue research and teach while also taking courses, which are likely going to be online in the Fall of 2020. - The rule has no provisions for students who'll take online courses but also teach and do research in person, impacting the progress of science in the US. - o Grad student stipends are dependent on their research and teaching. - It also disregards the impact of time zones for students taking remote online courses or teaching them as TAs, making it unsustainable and affecting their academic progress. - It impacts students' mental health. - Students don't know what to do about housing with so much uncertainty. - Certain students don't have a safe home to go to; their countries might have travel bans with the US, spiking COVID-19 cases, or rules like the Chinese National Security Law that might make Hong Kong students face imprisonment for life if they go back. - Certain students have partners and children of different nationalities, and they would likely be separated given the order and current travel bans. - The same applies to students whose families live in countries other than their birth countries. - US visa centers and consulates across the globe are closed due to the pandemic. - Once the ruling is no longer in effect, students might be unable to renew their visas, so we will lose them permanently. - The impact of this ruling on the American economy and private sector can be on the order of billions of dollars and millions of jobs. - About half of Columbia's graduate student population is on F-1 visas.
+- SEVP recently modified the exemption made for nonimmigrant students on F-1 and M-1 visas. - The order wanted to force students to take in-person classes during a pandemic solely to keep their legal visa status, risking their lives and the lives in their community. - The rule was rescinded on July 13, 2020, but the exemption made in March suggests that new students should consider deferral because they are not allowed to come if their university offers online classes. - This completely disregards the structure of PhD programs and the effect on scientific research. - Students in their first years have to pursue research and teach while also taking courses, which are likely going to be online in the Fall of 2020. - The exemption has no provisions for incoming students who'll take online courses but also teach and do research in person, impacting the progress of science in the US. - o Grad students' stipends are dependent on their research and teaching. - It also disregards the impact of time zones for students taking remote online courses or teaching them as TAs, making it unsustainable and affecting their academic progress. - It impacts students' mental health. - Students don't know what to do about housing with so much uncertainty. - They don't know what will happen to their stipends if they're unable to do research and teach. - They face a complete disruption in their scientific careers. - Additionally, US visa centers and consulates across the globe are closed due to the pandemic. - Many incoming graduate students are unable to obtain a visa to join our research work. - Students might be unable to renew their visas once they are allowed in (after travel bans are over), so we might lose them permanently. - Keeping international students away can cost on the order of billions of dollars and millions of jobs to the American economy and private sector. - About half of Columbia's graduate student population is on F-1 visas, including 15 out of 19 women in physics.
+This is a trend in many top universities across the country. - Losing them would negatively impact the academic/research environment in US institutions.

 1 Further information available at NAFSA's website and from an IHE's article.
+Also check out an opinion piece from MIT's president.